peterkhe1999/CheatSheet/OSCP/README.md

 - X: determines the **identifier authority** that issues the SID.
 E.g., 5  specifies **NT Authority** and is used for local or domain users and groups.

 - Y: represents the **sub authorities** of the identifier authority.
 Every SID consists of one or more sub authorities.

-The **domain identifier** is the SID of the domain for domain users, the SID of the local machine for local users, and "32" for built-in principals.
-The **relative identifier (RID)** determines principals such as users or groups.
+  - The **domain identifier** is the SID of the domain for domain users,

+  - the SID of the local machine for local users, and

+  - "32" for built-in principals.

+- The **relative identifier (RID)** determines principals such as users or groups.

 E.g., SID of a local user on a Windows system with RID is 1001

 `S-1-5-21-1336799502-1441772794-948155058-1001`

-RID starts at 1000 for nearly all principals, => this is the 2nd local user created on the system.
+RID starts at 1000 for nearly all principals => this is the 2nd local user created on the system.

 SIDs that have a RID under 1000 are called **well-known SIDs**.
 These SIDs identify **generic and built-in groups and users**.